-The best part of the course was the flexibility for students that are also in full-time employment.
-The quality of material taught was excellent and relevant to employers."
+Bill is currently Health Economics and Outcomes Research Manager at Novartis Pharmaceuticals UK.
+The best part of the course for him was the flexibility for students that are also in full-time employment.
+Bill found that the quality of material taught was excellent and relevant to employers.

 How has your career developed since graduating from the University of Birmingham?